nathos/nathosdotcom/README.md

 ## It's Responsive!

-The project features a flexbiel responsive grid based on the [Susy "Magic" grid system](http://susy.oddbird.net/demos/magic/).
+The project features a flexible responsive grid based on the [Susy "Magic" grid system](http://susy.oddbird.net/demos/magic/).
 Try resizing your browser or viewing the page on various mobile devices.

 ## How do I use it?